-To schedule an Orientation, see information on the Orientation class web page.
+To take the online Orientation Class, see information on the Orientation Class web page.

-To schedule a mediation, go to Family Court Services at the Family Court, upper level.
-See the Family Courthouse page for hours.
-Or call, (408) 534-5600 and listen for the Family Court Services option.
+To schedule a mediation, go to Family Court Services at the Family Court on the 5th floor.
+See the Family Justice Center Courthouse page for hours.
+Or call, (408) 534-5600.

-FCS Waiting Room policies: You must have an appointment with FCS to use our waiting room, on the second floor of the Family Courthouse.
+FCS Waiting Room policies: You must have an appointment with FCS to use our waiting room, on the 5th floor of the Family Justice Center Courthouse.

 If you do not have an appointment, please wait on the main floor.
 Please try not to bring children unless you have been asked to bring them.